 Illustrating how sectarianism in Lebanon is not simply about religious identity, as is commonly thought, Everyday Sectarianism in Urban Lebanon offers a new look at how everyday social exchanges define and redefine communities and conflicts.

-Joanne Randa Nucho is a Mellon-Chau postdoctoral fellow in anthropology at Pomona College.
+First published in 2016.Joanne Randa Nucho is a Mellon-Chau postdoctoral fellow in anthropology at Pomona College.